hlf20010508/telegram-onedrive/README.md

 ## Usage
 - Forward or upload files(or videos, photos) to the bot.
+- If you want to transfer restricted content from group or channel, right click the content, copy the message link, and send to the bot.
-- Wait until transferations complete.
+- Wait until the transfer completes.
-- If the transferation is successful, the message will be delete.
+- If the transfer is successful, the message will be deleted.

 ## Preparation
 - Open `docker-compose.yml` and edit the environment config.